Jala3400/Logo_to_ASCII/docs/how-it-works.md

 When printing color we have to take special measures, we can't just take the average of the block.

-In older versions this was the case, and in photos where you printed color and had borders you usually had color leaking on some characters.
+In older versions this was the case, and in photos with borders you usually had color leaking on some characters, from one side of the border to the other.

-This happens because there are pixels that are not shown in the character from one side of the border whose color is registered.
+This happens because one character spans over the two areas, mixing both colors.

-We can fix this by only taking into consideration the color where the character has a bright pixel and the block has a bright pixel.
+We can fix this by only taking into consideration the color of the pixels where the character and the block are bright.

 This way only the color of the pixels that took the decision is printed.